patricoferris/mirage-site/blogs/unikernel-site.md

 ## The Unikernel

-If this is your first time with OCaml and MirageOS might I suggest <INSERTOTHERBLOGHERE>.
+If this is your first time with OCaml and MirageOS might I suggest waiting for a blog post about [mirage](/drafts/mirage) (this a WIP).
+Alternatively you can use the [mirage.io](https://mirage.io/) website to learn more.

 The unikernel signature that will form our server is the following: